DuPage County Estate Planning Attorney

 Serving Elmhurst, Naperville, and Surrounding Chicago Suburbs

 Michael V. LoCicero, Attorney at Law, is an estate planning lawyer serving families in Cook County, DuPage County, and communities throughout the Chicago area.
 With over three decades of experience planning estates in Illinois, Michael has in-depth knowledge of this area of the law.
-Our DuPage County estate planning lawyer understand that each family situation is unique, and takes the time to ask the right questions to determine your specific needs and craft an effective, affordable plan that addresses your needs and carries out your wishes.
+Our DuPage County estate planning lawyer, who will work with you personally, understands that each family situation is unique and takes the time to ask the right questions to determine your specific needs and craft an effective, affordable plan that addresses your needs and carries out your wishes.

 Attorney LoCicero handles all types of estate planning issues, including:

 - Powers of Attorney for Property: A power of attorney for property is a writing which appoints an agent to act on your behalf regarding all of your financial matters and affairs.
 This power can take effect either immediately or at some later time if you become incapacitated.

 - Powers of Attorney for Health Care: A power of attorney for health care is a writing which appoints a trusted loved one as your agent, with the authority to act on your behalf should you no longer be able to do so to determine the medical care and treatment which should be provided to you.
 This type of power of attorney also provides your agent access to your medical records, power to donate your organs, and also dispose of your remains.

 - Living Wills: Living wills are directives that provide instructions on which death-delaying healthcare procedures you wish to have done if you are in terminal condition.